 Next select upgrade Baselines and then select the proper Baseline(in this case we only have the one we have created ESXi 6.0, and all host will be displayed) and then click Next.

-Nest just check all the informations and change what you need for your environment(like move VMs before upgrade, etc. In this case all VMs were power down and hosts were already in Maintenance Mode)
+Next, check all the information and change what you need for your environment(like move VMs before the upgrade, etc. In this case all VMs were power down, and hosts were already in Maintenance Mode)

 If you are not so familiar with VMware EVC, you should take a look HERE

-If you look at the tasks(in the bottom of your vSphere Client Tool), you should see the upgrade task running.
+If you look at the tasks(at the bottom of your vSphere Client Tool), you should see the upgrade task running.

 After this, VUM will start the upgrade in the hosts one by one.